LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 >
 > Please make sure you are happy with the nuget package id before you continue.
 Titles, descriptions can all be changed, but you can't change the id of a nuget package once created, you can only deprecate it and start a new one.

-1. Update the version number by TODO
+1. Update the version number
+   1. Open `src/YourProjectName/YourProjectName.csproj`
+   2. Change the `<Version>...</Version>` - I use [Semantic Versioning](https://semver.org/)
 2. Add corresponding tag in Git
 3. Push to GitHub - a GitHub action should then release the new version to nuget
-4. Add GitHub release notes TODO
+4. Create a release on GitHub:
+   1. On the home page of your repo in GitHub click the 'X tags' link
+   2. Your new version should be listed: click the three dots and 'Create Release'

 ## Improve your package on the Marketplace